-The beryl family encompasses a group of very popular and precious gems.
-The single beryl species gave us charming Santa-Maria aquamarines and Colombian emeralds and tender pink morganites, heliodor in festive shades of yellow, ruby-red bixbites, and even colorless goshenites.
+The Beryl family encompasses a group of very popular multi-colored gems.
+The single beryl species gave us charming Santa-Maria aquamarines, Colombian emeralds, tender pink morganites, heliodor in festive shades of yellow, ruby-red bixbite, and even colorless goshenites.

 The Greeks and the Romans believed an aquamarine could aid in a safe passage across the seas.
 Perhaps this is why they considered aquamarine the most appropriate gift in the morning after the marriage consummation.
 In Medieval times aquamarine was used to rekindle married couples’ love and render soldiers invincible.
 The same people believe that bathing will kill you.

 Morganite, or pink beryl, ranges from pink or rose to peach to light violet and gets its delicate hue from trace quantities of manganese.
 It was named in 1911 by gemologist George F. Kunz after his boss, financier J. P. Morgan.
 Morganite is found in Brazil, Afghanistan, and California, but Madagascar is particularly famous for its deep pink material.

 Leon Mege worked extensively with magnificent morganites, such as the important GIA-certified 35.73-carat pear-shaped statement ring or 15.59-carat Antique cushion Morganite pendant.